Study with us

 Churchill aims to admit three students in Architecture each year (we typically receive around 12 applicants).
 Candidates for architecture need to be prepared to work in a broad range of disciplines.
 They need to be able to understand conceptual, technical and analytical approaches to the built environment.
 Architectural students need to be able to draw fluently, to calculate logically and to conduct evidence-based argument persuasively.

 We welcome a spread of subjects across the arts and sciences.
-No specific A Levels are required but we expect candidates to have at least the equivalent of a good pass in Maths at GCSE.
-A combination of A Levels from Mathematics, Physics, and Art (preferably with History of Art) is highly desirable.
+No specific subjects are required but we expect candidates to have at least the equivalent of a good pass in Maths at GCSE.
+A combination of A Levels / IB Higher Levels from Mathematics, Physics, and Art (preferably with History of Art) is highly desirable.
 Other potentially useful subjects include languages, History, Philosophy, or Economics.

 Cambridge University uses a system of common format written assessments, specifically tailored to each subject.
 These give us valuable additional evidence of your academic ability, knowledge base, and potential to succeed at Cambridge.
 For more information about written assessments in this subject, click on: